gauravshrivastava4/tap-fare-service/README.md

 - We can use kafka for parallel streaming of taps, we can publish the taps on to the kafka topic while reading the taps from csv.
 - Kafka consumer can be created for consuming the taps and creating the trips
+- TripsCreationService.createCompletedAndCancelledTrips can be executed asynchronously to process taps
-- NoSQL DB can be used for the persistence of the taps instead of memory, which will make the processing easier.
+- DB can be used for the persistence of the taps instead of memory, which will make the processing easier.
-- Fare details can also be stored in no-sql db
+- Fare details can also be stored in db

 ## Features

 - **Tap Processing**: Processes tap-on and tap-off events to create trips.
 - **Fare Calculation**: Calculates fares based on the distance between stops and pre-defined fare rules.
-- **CSV Import/Export**: Reads raw tap data from a CSV file and writes the processed trip data to a CSV file.
+- **CSV Import/Export**: Reads raw tap data from a CSV file, submits the taps for processing and writes the processed trip data to a CSV file.
 - **Error Handling**: Gracefully handles cases like orphan tap-on or tap-off events.
 - **Symmetric Fare Matrix**: Ensures that fares from Stop A to Stop B are the same as from Stop B to Stop A.